colonelborkmundus/tmtm/README.md

 Please consider me the weird dictionary person, if you will.

+## Experimental f0 Builds
+Work in progress.
+This is mainly a dictionary project, after all.
+Check out the cool kid forks.

 ## Got cards?
 Please feel free to reach out to me and we'll go from there.